Tropicalbunny/MyRepo/README.md

 ![old website](assets/Readme-assets/oldwebsite.jpg "oldwebsite")

-My original idea (above) i had started coding, but while developing i decided the user interface was messy and uninspired. which pushed me to go back to the drawing board and redevelop how i wanted the website to look and function. my biggest issue was Phone users wasnt in the forefront of my mind, and while coding i realised the website would easily become cluttered and akward to navigate, below are some brief descriptions of issues i had. (will not go into detail as re-development had its own issues)
+My original idea (above) i had started coding, but while developing i decided the user interface was messy and uninspired. which pushed me to go back to the drawing board and redevelop how i wanted the website to look and function. my biggest issue was Phone users wasnt in the forefront of my mind, and while coding i realised the website would easily become cluttered and awkward to navigate, below are some brief descriptions of issues i had. (will not go into detail as re-development had its own issues)

 - spacing issues with icons
 - hover over changes issues